GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
+> ### Much of the essence of building a program is in fact the debugging of the specification.
 >
 > ~ *Fred Brooks*